 Terms of Reference

-The objective of the Ad Hoc Group is to review and update the text in Supplement 3 to the ITU-T A-series of Recommendations/RFC3356 on IETF and ITU-T collaboration guidelines as common text according to the relevant processes of both organizations.
+The objective of the correspondence group is to propose an updated text of Supplement 3 to the ITU-T A-series of Recommendations/RFC3356 on IETF and ITU-T collaboration guidelines as common text according to the relevant processes of both organizations.

 The main focus is updating the text to reflect the current practices and procedures used in the collaborative relationship between the IETF and the ITU, including descriptions of the processes of each organization that may be used to further the cooperative relationship between the two organizations based on mutual respect.